jefflester/minitrino/readme.md

     -Dsun.security.krb5.debug=true
 ```

-The second way to modify core Presto configuration is via bootstrap scripts.
+The second way to modify core Presto configuration is via module bootstrap
-This method is utilized by modules that need to make module-specific changes to
+scripts.
+This method is utilized by modules that need to make module-specific
-Presto files.
+changes to Presto files.
 An example bootstrap snippet can be found below:

 ```bash
 #!/usr/bin/env bash